 Is your laptop making too much noise lately?
 There could be many possible reasons behind a noisy laptop, but the root causes can be broadly described as—overheating, faulty motor of cooling fan and hard disc problem.

 Talking about laptop overheating, if your laptop is working too hard, the cooling fans will have to work hard for a longer period of time, spinning at higher speeds to dissipate the heat generated by CPU.
 This causes noise.

-Here are some cooling pads you can use under your Laptop:-
+Here are some other cooling pads you can use under your Laptop:-

 - Zinq Technologies Cool Slate Dual Fan Cooling Pad with Dual USB Port

 To fix this, go to your Task Manager and close all the unwanted processes which are eating up your CPU.
 Hit Ctrl+Shift+Esc to bring up the Task Manager (or, if you’re on a Mac, open up Activity Monitor under /Applications/Utilities).
 You can also try killing these processes before they even start-up.
 Hit Start, find Run (you may need to search for it, depending on your particular version of Windows) and type in msconfig and click OK.

 Dust collecting on the CPU or a graphics card’s heat sink also reduces its ability to dissipate heat; dust on the mechanism of a system fan can cause it to run longer and make more noise.
 To fix this, clean up the dust accumulating in the air-vents and also by opening the laptop body.

 If closing the unwanted process and dusting CPU does not work, it might be a failing motor of the cooling fan and one of the reasons behind a noisy laptop.
 System fans use enclosed motors that generally require no service, but sometimes, the mechanism can fail.